2014-15 General Catalog

 Earn up to 12 s.h. by completing one or more internship or co-op experience (earn 6 s.h. for a 15-week experience requiring 40 hours of work per week; earn 3 s.h. for a 15-week experience requiring 20 hours of work per week; earn 4 s.h. for a 10-week experience requiring 40 hours of work per week; earn 2 s.h. for a 10-week experience requiring 20 hours of work per week); students must register their internships and co-op experiences with the College of Engineering and meet the college's reporting and evaluation requirements.

-Earn up to 10 s.h. (no more than 4 s.h. from one single area) by completing a preapproved engineering community engagement experience (each experience listed earns 2 s.h. per semester) which includes the following activities: fill a leadership position in an approved engineering student organization, be a Hanson Center for Technical Communication peer consultant, or serve as an engineering tutor, engineering teaching assistant, engineering student ambassador, or engineering peer advisor.
-Students must complete the Engineering Community Engagement Experience Verification form to have the experiences count as honors credit.
+Earn up to 10 s.h. (no more than 4 s.h. from one single area) by completing a preapproved engineering community engagement experience (each experience listed earns 2 s.h. per semester) in the following activities: fill a leadership position in an approved engineering student organization; be a Hanson Center for Technical Communication peer consultant; or serve as an engineering tutor, engineering teaching assistant, engineering student ambassador, or engineering peer advisor.
+Students must complete the Engineering Community Engagement Experience Verification form in order to earn honors credit for the experiences.